HankB/MQTT_will/C/README.md

 * Connect with a will message
 * ~abort to avoid clean shutdown~
 * Loop with a status message, `<ctrl>C` now triggers will message from broker.
+* Reconnect logic works with broker stopped and restarted.

 ## Starting point